Human Impacts on Antarctica and Threats to the Environment - Fishing

 - Killing of other fish, vertebrate or invertebrate

 The regulation of Antarctic fisheries is carried out by The Convention on the Conservation of Antarctic Marine Living Resources - CCAMLR.
 This came into force in 1982, as part of the Antarctic Treaty System.

 The CCAMLR was established chiefly as a result of concerns that an increasing Krill (picture, right) catches in the Southern Ocean could have serious effects on the populations.
 Krill is a major and vital part of the Antarctic food web and so disturbances to populations could have major and far-reaching effects on the whole ecosystem.

-The protection of fisheries is different to other controls in Antarctica in that the target is that of a sustainable exploitation rather than of complete protection.
+The protection of fisheries is different to other controls in Antarctica in that the intention is for sustainable exploitation rather than of complete protection.
 As fisheries protection goes, there is a difference in Antarctica compared to other parts of the world in that not only is the particular target species considered, but the effect of fishing that species on other dependent or associated species is also taken into consideration too.
 Any fishing boats are required to report their catches so that the stock taken can be assessed.

 The Antarctic Convention Area covers about 10% of the whole earths surface.
-Currently four species are targeted by fisheries in this area, though there have been other in the past that are no longer active.
+Currently four species are targeted by fisheries in this area, though there have been others in the past that are no longer active.